 The Title I program first began in 1965, to improve the quality of education in the United States.
 Most recently, this act was amended by the Every Student Succeeds Act.
-The Title I program provides funds to help educate identified students in elementary schools with a high concentration of children from low income families.
-The program incorporates various components which include an early childhood program for four year old students, Reading Recovery for first grade Title I students, an accelerated reading program for elementary students, services for homeless students, and family involvement activities.
+The Title I program provides funds to help educate identified students in schools with a high concentration of children from low income families.
+The program incorporates various components which include an early childhood program for four year old students, mCLASS Intervention for Title I students in grades K-2, Reading Recovery for Title I students in grade 1, a math intervention program for middle school Title I students, services for homeless students, and family engagement activities.

 Title II funds are designated for professional development of teachers and administrators throughout the district.
 Other Title II funded activities include assisting teachers and paraprofessionals to become highly qualified and reducing class sizes in primary schools.